pmusaraj/discourse-mobile-single-site-app/README.md

 react-native-rename "NewName" -b com.yourco.yourappid
 ```

-Note: the bundle name only applies to Android.
-To change your iOS bundle ID, use Xcode.
+(The bundle name specified by `-b` above only applies to Android, to change your iOS bundle ID, use Xcode.)

 ### Troubleshooting

-If you are having a `ld: library not found for -lRNDeviceInfo-tvOS` error, try manually deleting `libRNDeviceInfo-tvOS.a` in Xcode -> [Your iOS build target] -> Build Phases -> Link Binary with Libraries.
+- If you are having a `ld: library not found for -lRNDeviceInfo-tvOS` error, try manually deleting `libRNDeviceInfo-tvOS.a` in Xcode -> [Your iOS build target] -> Build Phases -> Link Binary with Libraries.

-Android file uploads may fail.
-The app uses https://github.com/dahjelle/react-native-android-webview-file-image-upload to enable file uploads in WebView, but it's not tested extensively.
+- Android file uploads may fail.
+The app uses https://github.com/dahjelle/react-native-android-webview-file-image-upload to enable file uploads in WebView, but it's not tested with all versions of Android.
+- If you have already checked out the project, and renamed the app, you may run into a variety of file conflicts if you pull updates.
+This is especially the case if the React Native version in the project has been updated.
+This is normal, and a better course of action is to check out a fresh copy, and reapply your changes and the rename.

-### Upcoming Features
+### Upcoming Features Wishlist
 A list of potential upcoming features (if interested to fund, please contact me via [email](mailto:pmusaraj@gmail.com) or on [meta](https://meta.discourse.org/u/pmusaraj)):

 - reply directly to a Push Notification
 - ipad/tablet UI
 - inApp signup form
 - ios: swipe to go back/forward
-- test and support logins via other services (app currently works with Facebook, Patreon)
+- test and support logins via other services (app currently works with Facebook, Patreon, Linkedin)